 A few months ago, Smart Air tested the Laser Egg, the Node, and the Dylos against official PM2.5 readings.
 The results were way better than I expected!
-All three machines correlated r = .90 or higher, meaning they were very closely related.
+All three machines correlated r = .90 or higher with the gold-standard numbers, which is very high.

-But this test may have exaggerated their accuracy.
-See, the Egg and the Node are probably calibrated to PM2.5 readings in Beijing, so their formulas work great here.
+But this test may have exaggerated its accuracy.
+See, the Laser Egg and the Node are probably calibrated to PM2.5 readings in Beijing, so their formulas work great here.
 But how well do they work in different environments?

-Why Your Particle Counter Might Not Be Accurate in Shanghai
+Why Your Air Quality Monitor Might Not Be Accurate in Shanghai

 Lots of environmental differences could make particle counters less accurate outside of Beijing.
 Two examples:

 - Beijing tends to be pretty dry, and we know humidity affects laser particle counts.